A Short Survey on Sense-Annotated Corpora: Sense-Annotated Corpora

 \subsection{Wikipedia}

-Wikipedia is a collaboratively-constructed encyclopedic resource consisting of concepts and entities and their corresponding pages.
+Wikipedia is a collaboratively-constructed encyclopedic resource representing concepts and entities with a so-called Wikipedia article.
 In addition to a large coverage of concepts and entities, Wikipedia provides multilinguality, as it covers over 250 languages and these languages are connected via interlingual links.
-In this section we describe two datasets providing disambiguations in the form of Wikipedia pages.\footnote{Note that more Wikipedia sense-annotated datasets extracted from the Wikilinks project exist \cite{singh2012wikilinks,noisynedconll2017}.
+In this Section we describe two datasets providing disambiguations in the form of Wikipedia pages.\footnote{Note that more Wikipedia sense-annotated datasets extracted from the Wikilinks project exist \cite{singh2012wikilinks,noisynedconll2017}.
 However, due to privacy and license issues, these datasets cannot be shared directly.
-Please also refer to \newcite{usbeck2015gerbil} for an overview and unification of datasets focused on Entity Linking. } For these two datasets we have used the same version of Wikipedia for a more accurate comparison.\footnote{We used the Wikipedia dumps of November 2014.}
+Please also refer to \newcite{usbeck2015gerbil} for an overview and unification of datasets focused on Entity Linking. } For these two datasets we have used the same version of Wikipedia for a more accurate comparison\footnote{We considered the Wikipedia dumps of November 2014.}.

 \paragraph{Wikipedia hyperlinks.} This corpus contains the full Wikipedia multilingual corpus with hyperlinks as sense-annotated instances.
 Hyperlinks are highlighted mentions within a Wikipedia article that directly links to another Wikipedia page.